 How to Create a Group Email in Gmail (Step-by-Step Guide)

-- Published: - 11 minutes read
+- Updated: January 21, 2026 - 15 minutes read

 Sounds good?
 Then let’s get started.

-Why create Gmail groups?
+Why Create Gmail Groups?

 • Better communication: Organizing your contacts in groups will make your life easier if you need to send updates, announcements, or a newsletter to a specific group of people, such as family members, colleagues, or a project team.